Otros Ejercicios

 They cut his trail of tears across the countryside

-And where he went, women wept and men died
+And he went, women wept and men died

-One night he from a vision of his own death
+One night he woke from a vision of his own death

-Saddled his pony and rode her deep into the West
+Saddled his pony and rode her deep the West

-Married a and settled on the res
+a Navajo girl and settled down on the res

 And as the snow fell he held

-That beautiful daughter to his chest
+That beautiful to his chest

 I'm Outlaw Pete!